 Martha Vickers.
 Liberal Democrat.
 Former health visitor.
 Elected to the Council 1997-2003 and 2007.
 Formed the Newbury Youth Council.
-The Corps of Royal Engineers was awarded the Freedom of the Town.2
+The Corps of Royal Engineers, represented by 42 Survey Engineer Group, was awarded the Freedom of the Town during a parade on 15th September.3